benjamin-Ndugga/custom-hazelcast-map-loader/README.md

 # Custom Hazelcast Maploader
 [Issue #16700](https://github.com/hazelcast/hazelcast/issues/16700)

-This is a proposal to allow for auto-creation of a map store.
-In this project I use mysql as the database, however the goal is to be able to use any database.
+The goal of this project is to allow easy configuration of a map store without the need of developing a custom implemetation.
+This is my proposal for this task.
+I use mysql as the database.

 ### Sample XML Configuration
-We create a simple Map Configuration that looks like the one below:
-Taking the advantage of the properties section, we define the Database Connectivity details and the table name name that will persist the data for this map.
+We create a simple Map Configuration that looks like the one below; taking the advantage of the properties section, we define the Database Connectivity details and the table name with its column details.

 ```sh
 <map name="country_codes">
         <in-memory-format>BINARY</in-memory-format>